Tag: echinacea

 Born of the Purple

-Life is full of happy accidents.
-We must take them as they come, for they are cherished boons.
 The lesson—missing out on a thing does not mean we lose a thing.
 Instead it gifts opportunity to see a thing in a different, more diffuse and loving light.
-We work with what we’ve got, and that…
+We work with what we’ve got, and that is where we create the real magic to capture our forever.

 • Working Class Hero